senacor/Tutorials-Microservices/README.md

 # Microservices & Cloud - Tutorials
-This repo provides tutorials for the BankingInTheCloud workshop.
+This repo provides tutorials for the Microservices & Cloud workshop.
 The workshop is divided in stages that build on each other.
 Depending on the time constraints certain stages can be skipped.

 Each stages has a two-digit number.
 There are optional stages which are not integrated into the build-on-each-other pattern, but are side branches of a certain stage.
 Optional stages are marked with the stage's number they build on and a letter (e.g. 06.A).

-Detailed hints for each stage can be found in the [hints folder](https://github.com/senacor/BankingInTheCloud-Tutorials/tree/master/hints).
+Detailed hints for each stage can be found in the [hints folder](https://github.com/senacor/MicroservicesAndCloud-Tutorials/tree/master/hints).

 ## Setup

-For the BankingInTheCloud-Tutorials you need the following tools:
+For the Microservices & Cloud Tutorials you need the following tools:
 * Java 1.8.x
 * IntelliJ IDEA (community or ultimate edition)
 * MySQL Server